claudioc/node-htmx-ts-starter-kit/README.md

 - no cookie support, because we hate cookie banners
 - Assets are not tgz compressed because this should be the job of your reverse proxy
 - I use ejs for its simplicity but I don't like not having a type checking in the templates.
 It should be nice to use JSX, but the risk is to complicate things too much
+- Both server and client code reside in the same git repository, and they both share the same package.json and node_modules and that's OK for relatively small project, but you can also decide to move to a monorepo layout using something like [nx](https://nx.dev/) or [TurboRepo](https://turbo.build/) for managing it

 A testing system is also not installed by default, but if you are like me and love [Vitest](https://vitest.dev/), just follow these instructions (for the client, but it should work for the server as well):